fenixnet-net/dojo/README.md

 # dojo
-coding dojo - practice space for the real world
+coding dojo - "Do you think how fast I am has anything to do with my muscles in this place?
+Free your mind."

 ## repo layout
 `python` - python exercises/code examples